michael-r-j/michael-r-j.github.io/portfolio.md

 <h2>Art</h2>

-<h3><a class="anchor" id="drawing">Drawing</h3>
+<h3><a class="anchor" id="drawing"></a>Drawing</h3>
 <p>
 During my Master’s studies (2012-2015), I participated in drawing courses offered by the Atelier für Bildende Kunst of Universität Bonn.
-The drawings are mostly charcoal, some with Conté, and the poses were about 15&ndash;20 minutes.
+The drawings are mostly charcoal, some with Conté, and the poses were for about 15&ndash;20 minutes.
 <table style="width:100%;">
   <tr>
   {% for j in (1..9) %}